Governing Council

 Sally Chivers is Full Professor of Gender & Social Justice and English at Trent University (Canada), where she is also a Founding Executive Member and Past Director of the Trent Centre for Aging & Society.
 Along with dozens of articles and book chapters, she is the author of two monographs: on aging in women’s writing (From Old Woman to Older Women) and another on the relationship between aging and disability as depicted in cinema (The Silvering Screen) and two co-edited volumes: one on disability in cinema (Film and the Problem Body) and another on nursing home narrativesShe was honoured by her university with the 2021 Distinguished Research Award in recognition of her prolific scholarship and international reputation as a leader in the interdisciplinary fields of age and disability studies, health humanities, and cultural gerontology.
 She hosts the scholarly podcast Wrinkle Radio.

 Linda Hess is a senior lecturer and postdoctoral researcher in American Studies at the University of Augsburg, Germany.
 She is author of Queer Aging in North American Fiction (2019) and co-editor of Life Writing in the Posthuman Anthropocene (2021).
-She contributed articles to Critical Humanities and Ageing: Forging Interdisciplinary Dialogues (2022) and a Special Issue on Ageismof the University of Toronto Quarterly (2021).
-She is also currently the Deputy Chair of the European Association of Aging Studies.
+She contributed articles to Critical Humanities and Ageing: Forging Interdisciplinary Dialogues (2022) and a Special Issue on Ageism of the University of Toronto Quarterly (2021).
+She is also currently the Deputy Chair of ENAS.
 Next to her work in age studies, her current research and teaching interests include questions of grievability in the environmental humanities and the intersection of ecocriticism and humor studies.

 Aagje Swinnen, Maastricht University